tuxsudo/in-stalk/README.md

-# Element In-Viewport
+# In-Stalk

-Fire events when elements enter and exit the view port.
+Event notifications when elements enter and exit the view port.

+## Event Notification Names

+### in-stalk.in
+Element entered the viewport

+### in-stalk.out
+Element exited the viewport

+### in-stalk.in.bottom
+Element entered the viewport from bottom (ie: scrolling down on page)

+### in-stalk.out.bottom
+Element exited the viewport from bottom (ie: scrolling up on page)

+### in-stalk.in.top
+Element entered the viewport from top (ie: scrolling up on page)

+### in-stalk.out.top
+Element exited the viewport from top (ie: scrolling down on page)

 ## Usage -- Source ES6 Module